-Our proposed model is different from a simple GAN [27].
+Our proposed model is different from a simple GAN [31].
 We aim to drive the lip motion with acoustic features.
 Therefore, we propose to use a conditional GAN model, where the constraints to the discriminator and the generator are acoustic features (see Fig. 2).
-The input to our model is composed of a window of speech features plus random noise tied across the frames.
+The input to our model is composed of a window of speech features (i.e., x_i , where i is the frame number) plus a random noise (i.e., z) tied across the frames.
 The model maps the distribution of noise conditioned on the time-varying speech features to the distribution of original lip movements conditioned on speech features.
 We call our model conditional sequential GAN (CSG), which is shown in Figure 4(a).
-Previous studies have proposed different sequential GAN models to capture dynamics in videos [28, 29].
-However, previous conditional sequential GANs are implemented with static conditions tied across the input sequence [29].
+Previous studies have proposed different sequential GAN models to capture dynamics in videos [32, 33].
+However, previous conditional sequential GANs are implemented with static conditions tied across the input sequence [33].
 A key feature of our CSG model is that the input variable that conditions the GAN models is a time-varying signal (i.e., speech features).

-Since we aim to learn the relationship between timecontinuous signals (i.e., speech and lip movements), we build our cGANs with two layers of BLSTMs.
+Since we aim to learn the relationship between timecontinuous signals (i.e., speech and lip movements), we build our cGANs with two layers of BLSTMs, where each "forward layer" and "backward layer" constitutes one BLSTM layer in Figure 4(a).
 We consider a linear output layer tied across all frames for the generator.
-We consider a sigmoid layer tied across all frames for the discriminator.
-We condition the generator and discriminator on the input features extracted from speech (x) (Fig. 4(a)).
+We consider a sigmoid layer tied across all frames for the discriminator, as the output layer (variables $[..., \mathbf{y}{t-1}, \mathbf{y}t, \mathbf{y}{t+1}, ...]$ in Fig. 4(a)).
+We condition the generator and discriminator on the input features extracted from speech (variables $[..., \mathbf{x}{t-1}, \mathbf{x}t, \mathbf{x}{t+1}, ...]$ in Fig. 4(a)).